 Taking a Dangerous Job

 “Emily, come on.
-The meeting about this operation is about to start” coming down the hall the Sargent calls out to me as he passes my door to my office.
+The meeting about this operation is about to start” coming down the hall, the Sargent calls out to me as he passes my door to my office.

 I stand up from my desk walking out of my office.
-We all sit in our chairs around the huge square office table.
+We all sit in our chairs around the vast square office table.
 Sargent stands at the head of the table, waiting for all of us to get settled in.

 Today’s the day I go into deep undercover work to make sure I bring him down.

 The guys at the table mumble that they don’t like the idea.
 They shift in their seats, uncomfortable with this idea, but I am determined to make this work.
 The Sargent nods his head, so I get up heading out to the salon.
 They set me down in a chair, getting to work on my hair.
-They dye it jet black making sure that it is all the way down to the roots.
+They dye it jet black making sure that it is down to the roots.
 The lady tells me that I have to come back once a month to touch my hair up unless I want my natural color to come through.

 “Hello, my name is Mateo.
 I am one of the head bouncers here.
 Who might you be?” he scans my petite body with a smirk.